bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 To synchronise time-outs for multiple parallel processes a common _time-out_ channel is used as alternative for all of them.

+#### (A)synchronous Interconnections
+In general channels decouple processes.
+In principle the connection between a consuming and a producing process can be seen as an asynchronous connection where the producer can send as message without waiting for the receiver or where the receiver can receive a message without waiting for the sender.
+Depending on the kind of channel used this might change to a synchronous connection for sending messages if the queue is full or for receiving messages if the queue is empty.
+This means, to emulate a direct synchronous _call_ between processes as caller and callee those can just be connected using a blocking queue with a fixed length of 1.

+#### Order of Messages
+While it is obvious for the most channel implementations that they will keep the order of messages the general contract of channels does not implicate a guarantee as channels are also used to communicate with remote systems.

+Secondly any process should be as self-contained as possible what includes not to expect a certain behaviour from the process surrounding in which it is embedded through channels.
+The order of messages is such an expectation that might be necessary in some cases but should not be in general.

+In the future the language might even distinguish channels that guarantee to keep order as a specialisation type of a channel that does not.

 ### Processes
 A process is a isolated lightweight thread of execution exclusively connected